topherCantrell/ChroniclesOfPiggie/blog/09-UFO.md

 There were SO many books to digest.
 I lucked out: the section I wanted was on the lowest shelf where I could get to it.

-Notice my sporty, aluminum foil hat.
+Do you like my sporty aluminum foil hat?
 Mom made that for me so the aliens wouldn't read my mind and know I am researching them.
 If you want a hat but don't have one yet, here is how to make one.
 First, get a pack of foil cupcake liners.
 Next, take one out and plop it on your head.

 Then use the rest of the liners to make cupcakes.
 I recommend carrot cake with cream cheese frosting.